MrPixle2022/Documentaion/Js/node/URLModule.md

 console.log(myURL.searchParams); //s=d
 ```

-the [searchParams] is a property that returnes the query section of the url
+the [searchParams] is a property that returns the query section of the url